logo

 8.

 9. 23.
-When the glucose level in the blood increases, the blood becomes thick.
+When there is a lot of glucose in the blood, the blood becomes thick.

 10.

 11. 24.
-The heart pumps vigorously to circulate thick blood.
+The heart pumps strongly to circulate thick blood

 12.

 13. 25.
-The meaning of having high blood pressure
+Meaning of developing high blood pressure

 14.

-15. When you have high blood pressure, it puts a strain on the kidneys that filter the blood.
+15. 26.
+High blood pressure puts a burden on the kidneys, which filter the blood.

 16.

 17. 27.
-Thick blood continuously flows into the kidneys due to high blood pressure, causing the kidneys to malfunction and reducing their ability to filter blood.
+Thick blood continuously enters the kidneys due to high blood pressure, and the kidneys malfunction, reducing their ability to filter blood.

 18.